Copywriting 101

 Step 4: Show them how to get it

 This perhaps is the most forgotten step, and it is one we don’t want you to miss!
-Because, after you have shown your potential client a problem and talked about all the ways you and your team can address it, you must give them a clear path to take some sort of action (think back to your goal).
-And, whether it is as quick as leaving a comment or sending a DM or a more pointed call to action that encourages them to schedule a consultation, you cannot assume your reader knows where to go or what to do—so be explicit about what steps they should be taking next.
+Because after you have shown your potential client a problem and discussed all the ways you and your team can address it, you must give them a clear path to take some action (think back to your goal).
+And whether it is as quick as leaving a comment or sending a DM, or a more pointed call to action that encourages them to schedule a consultation, you cannot assume your reader knows where to go or what to do—so be explicit about the next steps.

 A few more writing tips to get you writing like a pro:

-- Focus each piece on one problem and one customer type in order to avoid confusion
+- Focus each piece on one problem and one customer type to avoid confusion

 - Tell a story if that helps you communicate what you are trying to